newcontext-oss/kitchen-terraform/examples/README.md

-The `contrived` group uses the value of the `different_host_address` output to define an Inspec control attribute named `other_host_address` and includes both of the suite's [profile's controls].
+The `contrived` group uses the value of the `different_host_address` output to define an Inspec control attribute named `other_host_address` and includes all of the suite's [profile's controls].
 The group uses the value of the `contrived_hostnames` output to obtain the targets to execute the controls on and provides a static port and username based on the AMI used in the example module.